 The most successful agents and wholesalers always plan several steps ahead.
 Because of this, as one of these types of real estate pros, it's crucial that you have your next opportunity in the works as you finish with a current one.

 With PropStream, you can easily find hidden niches in your market and keep your pipeline full of promising leads.
-Simply apply a search filter or Quick List, save the best leads to marketing lists, and reach out when you’re ready!
+Simply apply a search filter or Lead List, save the best leads to marketing lists, and reach out when you’re ready!

 Wholesalers need a tool like PropStream to constantly be on the lookout for distressed properties with motivated sellers.
 At the same time, real estate data is the perfect companion tool for agents with MLS access.